-Internal threats can be related to the stochastic nature of search algorithms employed[42].
+Internal threats can be related to the stochastic nature of search algorithms algorithms employed[42].
 To mitigate this, we conducted nonparametric statistical testing.
 We used the Wilcoxon Signed Rank test [43] over 30 independent runs with a 95% ($\alpha < 0.05$) confidence level to test if significant differences exist between the measurements for different treatments along with Cohen effect size for measuring the difference magnitude.
 This test makes no assumption on the data distribution and is suitable for ordinal data.
 We are, thus, confident that the observed statistical relationships are significant.
 Other threats to internal validity refers to experimenter bias.
 Most of our experimental process is automated and randomized.
 Thus we believe there is little experimenter bias.

-Construct threats to validity may arise from our evaluation metrics accuracy@k, precision@k and recall@k to measure the effectiveness of our approach.
-Although these metrics are well known measure that are widely used in evaluating recommendation systems is software engineering [14,25,49], we believe that there is a little bias towards using these measures.
+Construct threats to validity may arise from our evaluation metrics accuracy@k, precision@k and and recall@k to measure the effectiveness of our approach.
+Although these metrics are well known measure that are widely used in evaluating recommendation systems is software engineering [25, 14, 49], we believe that there is a little bias towards using these measures.
 That is, a common assumption when evaluating recommendation systems using such metrics is that items that the user has not selected are uninteresting, or useless, to other users [25].
 Hence, in the library recommendation problem, a system might not adopt a specific library for many reasons mainly if the system's developers are not aware by such a library especially with the exponentially growing number of available libraries in code repositories, or due to other constraints such as budget limitations or deadline pressure, etc. We are thus planning to further evaluate LibFinder with developers in an industrial setting.
 Another potential threat to validity can be related to extracted identifiers.
 In fact, identifiers in a system may be influenced by class names and method names from its dependent library.
 Usually library import statements involve identifiers (package/class names) from the original library, and similarly for method calls which involve method names from the library.
 The presence of library identifiers in the projects code might bias our semantic similarity measure to retrieve the removed library.
 In other words, the library dependency is removed, but some of the library identifiers are still in the projects code.
 To mitigate this potential threat to validity, we excluded all identifiers related to library import and invoke from the projects code.

 Moreover, another possible threat could be related to the dependencies extraction from pom files.
 Having a dependency declared in the pom.xml does not necessary grantee that the project is actually using it (i.e., invoking it).
 To address this issue, we compiled and inspected a random set of over 300 projects using jcabi-aether17 library and JavaCompiler (ver.1.6) eclipse compiler18 to automatically log all loaded classes.
 In our effort, less than 4% of library dependencies are not used by their projects.
 The percentage is insignificant and we believe it does not affect the results of dependency analysis.
-External threats to validity refers to the generalizability of our findings.
-We considered a large set of open-source Java projects collection from Github that use libraries from Maven.
-Although Maven is a large and popular tool for the development community, in practice only a subset of developers are based in Maven to help manage their build process.
-To mitigate this threat, we have tested LibFinder with 32,760 projects with different sizes and from different application domains.
-We are also planning to conduct an industrial evaluation of our recommendation system to assess its effect on code quality as well as developers productivity.